bullno1/buxn/doc/chess.md

 * When 2 values are combined (e.g: `ADD`), their names are joined with a dot (·) e.g: `a b ADD` will create `a·b`

-Moreover, the origin of each value is tracked throughout the process so chess can report which opcode or routine which created the value.
+Moreover, the origin of each value is tracked throughout the symbolic execution so chess can report which opcode or routine created a value.
 But the generated names can become hard to read.
 This is where the user can use stack assertion to simplify the error messages.